mitchell-lang/docs/mitchell_lib_doc.md

       * [Dependencies](#dependencies-24)
       * [Methods](#methods-24)

- Libraries

-- utils
-- sort
-- hashtable
-- unique
-- mlrandom
-- mlarray
-- mlheap
-- mltree
-- mlvector
-- mlmatrix
-- mlgraph
-- hashset
-- binary

 #### utils

 Utils.
-Includes some syntax sugars, some functions used frequently and extensions of SML list and array module.
+Includes some syntactic sugar, functions that are frequently used, and extensions of SML's list and array libraries.

 ##### Dependencies